JustiP3/blackjack/README.md

 STATS -
-Stats will be initialized (created on the backend) on new game update backend stats at the end of each round at the end of the game update the backend stats
+On new game - create a new game on the backend for player 1 and player 2 At the end of the round - POST to update current session stats

--need to update evaluatewinnerandupdatestats method
+DISPLAY
+-Show All time wins/losses/bustCount for Computer and Human (reduce all games to total count) -(optional) - show recent games

 evaluatepoints will not work right now if a user has more than one ace